harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 > A toxic environment doesn't just make you feel bad; it actively impairs your ability to function at your best.
 Conversely, a supportive environment can unlock potential you didn't even know you had.

 When you're constantly bracing for negative feedback, your brain shifts into defensive mode.
 Instead of focusing on problem-solving and learning, you're focused on avoiding criticism.
 This cognitive load is enormous, leaving little mental bandwidth for actual engineering work.
-Always factor in context when evaluating your skills: Are you truly struggling, or is your environment making it impossible to succeed?
+Always factor in context when evaluating your skills.
+Are you truly struggling, or is your environment making it impossible to succeed?

 ---

 ### 2. "It's Okay to Ask Questions" Means Nothing Without Follow-Through

 Words are cheap.
 If a team says it's okay to ask questions but responds with frustration and sighs when you do, they're not creating a psychologically safe environment.
-The toxicity exists in the subtext—the sighs, tone of voice, and body language that communicate something entirely different from what's being said.
+The toxicity exists in the subtext: the sighs, tone of voice, and body language that communicate something entirely different from what's being said.

 > Real psychological safety isn't demonstrated in onboarding documents or team charters.
 It's demonstrated in daily interactions: How do people respond when you don't understand something?
 Is there patience in their explanations?